 As mentioned above, this case revolves around the active ingredient omeprazole, a so called proton pump inhibitor (PPI) for the treatment of acid-related gastro-intestinal diseases.
-Together with the H2 blockers, PPIs belong to the group of medicines which proactively inhibit the acid secretion into the parietal cells of the stomach, which is pumped by a specific enzyme normally known as the proton pump.987 But whereas H2 blockers merely block some of the stimulants of the enzyme, PPIs act in a more direct way by inhibiting the enzyme itself.
-Omeprazole, which was launched at the end of the 1980s under the Losec brand, was the pioneer PPI and it was only during the 1990s that other PPIs entered the market-all containing molecules similar to omeprazole.988 The first H2 blockers, on the other hand, had been launched considerably earlier, around the 1970s.989
+Together with the H2 blockers, PPIs belong to the group of medicines which proactively inhibit the acid secretion into the parietal cells of the stomach, which is pumped by a specific enzyme normally known as the proton pump.
+PPIs act in a more direct way by inhibiting the enzyme itself.
+Omeprazole, which was launched at the end of the 1980s under the Losec brand, was the pioneer PPI and it was only during the 1990s that other PPIs entered the market-all containing molecules similar to omeprazole.
+PPIs entered the market-all containing molecules similar to omeprazole.
+PPIs entered the 1970s.
+PPIs entered the other hand, had been launched considerably earlier, around the 1970s.

 Within this framework, the first step was to determine the relevant market in which Losec was immersed.
 To that end, it is important to take into consideration that competition in the pharmaceutical sector presents a number of special features that make it different it from other industries, particularly due to the high degree of market regulation and the fact that the consumers (patients) are neither the decision-makers nor the ones typically bearing the costs.
 990 Against this background, EU competition enforcers tend to focus, in practice, on the function of the drugs to define the relevant market, thus ordinarily employing the third level of the WHO's Anatomical Therapeutic Chemical Classification System (ATC), which looks at their therapeutic indication.
 991 In the present case, however, the Commission opted for the fourth level, which looks at the drug's mode of action, and therefore concluded that, in the period relevant for its assessment (ie, between 1993 and 2000), the relevant product market was conformed exclusively by PPIs and that H2 blockers did not inflict significant competitive constraints.
-In order to reach this conclusion, which both the General Court and the CJEU shared, the Commission highlighted the fundamental differences between PPIs and H2 blockers, sa well as the differences in price, sad and interpreted that the shift in sales from H2 blockers towards PPIs during the relevant period had been slow largely due to inertia in prescribing practices.
-According to the Commission and the courts, the gradual shift was not inconsistent with the finding of a separate market for PPIs, should be but rather constituted a sign of the scant competitive constraints that H2 blockers were able to impose on them.
-On a different note, the Commission also concluded that supply-side substitutability should not be taken into account.
+PPIs and the CJEU shared, the Commission, which both the General Court and the CJEU shared, the Commission highlighted the fundamental differences between PPIs and H2 blockers, PPIs as well as the differences in price, PPIs during the relevant period had been slow largely due to inertia in prescribing practices.
+According to the Commission and the courts, the gradual shift was not inconsistent with the finding of a separate market for PPIs, PPIs blockers were able to impose on them.
+PPIs On a different note, the Commission also concluded that supply-side substitutability should not be taken into account.